 - 1/2 tsp salt

 - Cook elbow macaroni according to package directions.
 Drain into a colander and rinse with cold water to stop the cooking process.

-While the elbow macaroni is draining prepare the cheese sauce in the original pot that you cooked the macaroni in.
+- While the elbow macaroni is draining prepare the cheese sauce in the original pot that you cooked the macaroni in.
 First melt the butter on low-medium heat.
-Then, add the flour and let cook for approximately 3 mins.
+Then, whisk in the flour and let cook for approximately 3 mins.

 - Stir in 2 cups of milk.
 Continue stirring on low-medium heat until mixture begins to thicken.
 Don't Rush!
 Keep your heat low, if the heat is too high you will curdle the milk and not have a smooth cheese sauce.